 When Harold '49 and Edith Gorenz Anderson '48 think about their family traditions, Bradley University quickly comes to mind.
-Their grandson Tate Anderson, a sophomore sports communication major, represents the family's fourth generation of Bradley students.
+Their grandson Tate is a recent graduate of the sports communication program and represents the family's fourth generation of Bradley students.

-Edith's father, Joe Gorenz, took classes as part of his military training while stationed at Bradley during World War I. Both Harold and Edith graduated with bachelor's degrees in business.
+Edith's father, Joe Gorenz, started the family tradition when he took classes as part of his military training while stationed at Bradley during World War I. Next, both Harold and Edith graduated with bachelor's degrees in business.

 All three of their children attended classes at Bradley.
 Their sons Erik Anderson '77 and Carl Anderson '86 both graduated with degrees in finance, and the Andersons' daughter Christine Dixon took graduate-level psychology courses at Bradley.
-Now, Erik's son Tate continues the tradition.
+Erik's son Tate, and Carl's sons Max and Reese are the most recent family member to continue the tradition.

-Harold appreciates the mentoring he received from faculty when he was a student and sees firsthand that it continues today through the couple's son Carl, a part-time music business instructor at Bradley.
+Harold appreciates the mentoring he received from faculty when he was a student and sees firsthand that it continues today through the couple's son Carl who is the current Director of Bradley's Music Industry Studies programs.

 The Andersons have established a scholarship that helps with tuition costs for music business majors.
 Each year Carl arranges a dinner for his parents to meet their scholarship recipients.